-Across most of Asia-Pacific countries with available data, women and girls tend to bear the larger burden of unpaid care and domestic work, which includes cooking and cleaning in the household's dwelling, person-to-person care activities, as well as transporting water (if unavailable on the household premises) from safe sources to the home (Hirway, 2016).
-The range of household, child and elderly care (and unpaid work in farms) undertaken especially by women that goes unremunerated in society is undoubtedly a compelling reason why many women are invisible and even excluded from their local and national economies.
-This can be a serious impediment for opportunities for improved welfare conditions not only for women but also for their entire household.
+Across most of Asia-Pacific countries with available data, women and girls tend to bear the larger burden of unpaid care and domestic work, which includes cooking and cleaning in the household's dwelling, personto-person care activities, as well as transporting water (if unavailable in the household premises) from safe sources to the home (Hirway 2016).
+The range of household, child and elderly care, and unpaid farm work undertaken, especially by women that goes unremunerated in society, is undoubtedly a compelling reason why many women are invisible and even excluded from their local and national economies.
+This can be a serious impediment to improving welfare conditions not only for women but also for their entire household.

-While description of labor participation of women and men by way of cross tabulations can be informative, it does not provide a way to examine what among various factors that influence labor market participation have the most weight among women and men.
-Such an analysis may, however, be obtained by examining econometric models such as a logistic regression model.
-Table 4 shows the results of a logistic regression explaining participation of married workingage females in the Philippines.
+While description of labor participation of women and men by cross tabulations can be informative, it does not provide a way to examine which among various factors that influence labor market participation largely affect the sexes.
+Such analysis may, however, be obtained by examining econometric models such as a logistic regression model.
+Table 4 shows the results of a logistic regression explaining participation of married working-age females in the Philippines.
 The analysis covered 23,719 females with spouses across households interviewed in the January round of the LFS 2016.
-Explanatory variables considered in the logistic regression, include: (1) age of the married woman; (2) her educational attainment (in years); (3) the educational attainment of her husband; (4) her number of children; (5) ages of her children, i.e., whether any of her children are aged below 1 year old, whether any of her children are aged between 1 and 5 years old, and whether any of her children are between 5 to 8 years old; (6) her age when she had her first child; and information on the (7) location of the household residence (urban/rural and region).
+Explanatory variables considered in the logistic regression include: (1) age of the married woman; (2) her educational attainment (in years); (3) educational attainment of her husband; (4) her number of children; (5) ages of her children, i.e., whether any of her children are aged below where $\beta_0$ is the constant (intercept) of the equation and $\beta_i$ is the coefficient of explanatory variable $x_i$ .
+If an explanatory variable is categorical (e.g., regions) with say k categories, then this variable will be represented by k-1 binary (indicator) variables in the model such that $x_i$ = 1 if category i and $x_i$ =0 if not category i.
+The last category which is not included in the model is considered the reference (or base) category.